 Ethical business practices in Europe are changing.
-Since the UK’s landmark Modern Slavery Act, which tightened regulations over forced labour and human trafficking, a steady stream of new legislation is forcing businesses to tighten their ethical business practices in line with new rules.
+Since the UK’s landmark Modern Slavery Act, which tightened regulations over forced labour and human trafficking, a steady stream of new legislation is forcing businesses to improve their ethical business practices in line with new rules.

 What is the Transparency Act?

-The central aim of the new Act is to make larger businesses more responsible and accountable for ensuring the right standards are being met by all of their suppliers, and to ensure these businesses regularly disclose their continuous efforts to stamp out unethical practices.
+The central aim of the Act is to make larger businesses more responsible and accountable for ensuring the right standards are being met by all of their suppliers, and to ensure these businesses regularly disclose their continuous efforts to stamp out unethical practices.

 Who will it affect?

-The new rules will apply to any business registered in or selling to the Norwegian market that meets two of the following three criteria:
+The rules will apply to any business registered in or selling to the Norwegian market that meets two of the following three criteria: